Mental Health Advocacy

 - PTSD (Post-Traumatic Stress Disorder)

-Physical limitations obtained either from birth or by accident are not only a visible sign of challenges but the basis of misunderstanding and prejudice for every person who must deal with this type of disability.
+Physical limitations obtained either from birth, by accident or illness are not only a visible sign of challenges but the basis of misunderstanding and prejudice for every person who must deal with this type of disability.
 For those who love or try to help, the frustration of not knowing where to begin occurs nearly every day.
-IKOR has helped many families and professionals identify the needs of people with these conditions.
+Our team has helped many families and professionals identify the needs, and connect with the resources to support the abilities of people with Physical Limitations.

-Even when care is in process, such as when home care is in place, and doctors are involved, IKOR has been successful in streamlining and coordinating the services, many times heightening successful outcomes.
+Even when care is established, such as when home care is in place, and doctors are involved, our team has been successful in streamlining and coordinating the services, many times heightening successful outcomes.

-We offer services and guidance to those who are:
+We offer services and guidance to those who have:

 - Chronically Disabled